Infinity183/Sales_Retail_FP/README.md

-# Retail Sailes and Machine Learning
+# Retail Sales and Machine Learning

 # Overview:
 Machine Learning is an extremely useful tool that uses statistics in order to find patterns in large sets of data.
 With this in mind our project goes into a deep dive of existing "Retail Sales" data with machine learning applications.
 The datasets can be found at https://www.kaggle.com/manjeetsingh/retaildataset?select=stores+data-set.csv